 Conclusions

-was associated with reduced incidence of TB in .
+Withdrawing universal vaccination at school-age and targeting BCG vaccination towards high-risk neonates was associated with reduced incidence of TB in England.
 This was largely driven by reductions in the non-UK born.
-There was a slight increase in
+There was a slight increase in UK born school-age cases.

 Keywords: